IDBusinessSolutions/IDBS-developer-assessment-application/README.md

 The purpose for this repo is to provide access for ***invited candidates*** to our coding assessment application.

-If you **have been invite** to complete the code assessment phase of our software developer  application process then please continue.
+If you **have been invited** to complete the code assessment phase of our software developer  application process then please continue.
 If you have **not** been invited, please leave the repository now - we will not accept developer assessment solutions from any persons other than those we have invited through our application process.

 # Getting Started